cgN77/portfolio-analytics-dashboard/README.md

 1. Launch the application using `streamlit run app.py`
 2. Navigate to the Portfolio Classification tab
 3. Add assets and their allocations using the input form
-4. View the generated classification charts and analysis:
+4. View the generated charts and analysis
-   - Traditional vs Alternative breakdown
-   - Public vs Private distribution
-   - Liquidity analysis
 5. Download classification data as needed

-## Data Structure
+### Classification Data

-The classification system uses an Excel file (`classified_dataset.xlsx`) with the following structure:
+The system uses a predefined Excel file (`classified_dataset.xlsx`) to maintain consistent asset classifications.
+This ensures:

-- Asset Name
-- Category (Traditional/Alternative)
-- Access Type (Public/Private)
-- Liquidity Level (Highly Liquid/Moderately Liquid/Illiquid)
+- Standardized categorization across the application
+- Consistent liquidity assessments
+- Reliable public/private market classification
+- Clear distinction between traditional and alternative assets

 ## Contributing

 Feel free to submit issues and enhancement requests!
-To contribute:

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.